Trustfall

 Trustfall is the ninth studio album by American singer Pink.
-The album was released on February 17, 2023, through RCA Records.
-Her first studio album since Hurts 2B Human (2019), Pink worked on the production and lyrics with Fred Again, David Hodges, Max Martin, Johnny McDaid and Shellback.
+It was released on February 17, 2023, through RCA Records.
+Her first studio album since Hurts 2B Human (2019), Pink worked on the production and lyrics with Fred Again, David Hodges, Max Martin, Johnny McDaid, and Shellback, and others.
 The Lumineers, Chris Stapleton and First Aid Kit feature as guest vocalists.

-Trustfall received generally positive reviews from music critics.
-The album debuted highly on record charts across the globe, reaching number 1 in multiple countries, such as Australia, Canada, and the UK, while reaching number 2 in the US, becoming Pink's 5th consecutive top-2 album in her home country.
+Sonically, Trustfall is a dance-pop record, with inclusion of various subgenres, such as pop rock and folk.
+Lyrically, it speaks of various subjects, including motivation, self-acceptance, loss and love.